opendatasoft/ods-documentation/source/customizing_look_and_feel/index.rst

 .. admonition:: Note
    :class: note

-   This section of the documentation also contains all information concerning :doc:`Assets <03_adding_assets/assets>`, although this section of the back office is independent and not comprised in the Look & Feel section.
+   The **Customizing the look & feel** documentation also contains all information concerning :doc:`Assets <03_adding_assets/assets>`, although this section of the back office is independent and not comprised in the Look & Feel one.

 .. toctree::